nsmithuk/lrucache/README.md

 ## License

-The LPA Refund project is released under the MIT license, a copy of which can be found in [LICENSE](LICENSE).
+This project is released under the MIT license, a copy of which can be found in [LICENSE](LICENSE).